Abstract 3D Perception for Spatial Intelligence in Vision-Language Models: Conclusion

 \section{Conclusion}

-In this work, we introduced SandboxVLM, a simple yet powerful framework that equips vision-language models with a coarse 3D awareness through abstract perception.
-Rather than relying on dense geometric reconstruction or heavy supervision, our approach injects symbolic 3D structures into existing VLMs via proxy elevation and multi-view abstraction—allowing models to reason spatially in a lightweight, training-free manner.
-Extensive experiments across spatial and physical reasoning benchmarks demonstrate consistent and substantial gains over both generalist and training-based baselines, confirming that abstract 3D representations can meaningfully enhance multimodal intelligence.
-Beyond bridging the gap between 2D perception and 3D reasoning, our findings reveal a broader insight: coarse, interpretable structure is often sufficient for spatial cognition, echoing how humans reason about the physical world.
-We believe this principle opens new directions for scalable, plug-and-play geometric priors that empower future general-purpose VLMs and embodied agents.
+In this work, we introduced SandboxVLM, a simple yet powerful framework that equips vision-language models with coarse 3D awareness through abstract perception.
+Rather than relying on dense geometric reconstruction or heavy supervision, our approach injects symbolic 3D structures into existing VLMs via proxy elevation and multi-view voting and clustering—allowing models to reason spatially in a lightweight, training-free manner.
+Extensive experiments across spatial reasoning benchmarks demonstrate consistent and substantial gains over both generalist and training-based baselines, confirming that abstract 3D representations can meaningfully enhance spatial intelligence.
+Beyond bridging the gap between 2D models and 3D reasoning tasks, our findings reveal a broader insight: coarse, interpretable structure is sometimes sufficient for spatial cognition, echoing how humans reason about the physical world.
+We believe this principle opens new possibilities for scalable, plug-and-play geometric priors that empower future general-purpose VLMs and embodied agents.

 \textbf{Limitations.} (1) Dynamic Scene Adaptability: Our current framework reconstructs static 3D Sandboxes out of each image.
 While effective for many scenarios, this limits adaptability to dynamic scenes with moving objects or changing layouts, for no correlation between different image views is explicitly modeled in the 3D sandbox.
 Future work could explore integrating temporal information or motion cues to better handle dynamic environments.
 (2) Limited Physical Representation: While our 3D Sandbox captures spatial information effectively, it does not explicitly model physical properties such as mass, friction, or material characteristics.
 This constrains the depth of physical reasoning possible.
 Future extensions could incorporate lightweight physical simulations or learned priors from physics expert models to enrich the representation.